-Dr. C. Bradley Thompson teaches Political Theory and American Studies in the Institute for Leadership in the Americas (ILA) in Santiago, Chile.
+Dr. C. Bradley Thompson teaches Political Theory and American Studies in the TFAS Santiago program in Chile.

 Thompson is the BB&T Research Professor in the department of political science at Clemson University and the executive director of the Clemson Institute for the Study of Capitalism.

-Thompson has published five books, including the award-winning “John Adams and the Spirit of Liberty,” “Neoconservatism: An Obituary for an Idea,” “The Revolutionary Writings of John Adams,” “Antislavery Political Writings, 1833-1860” and “Freedom and School Choice in American Education.”
+Thompson has published six books, including his most recent, “America’s Revolutionary Mind,” the award-winning “John Adams and the Spirit of Liberty,” “Neoconservatism: An Obituary for an Idea,” “The Revolutionary Writings of John Adams,” “Antislavery Political Writings, 1833-1860” and “Freedom and School Choice in American Education.”

 In recent years, Thompson has also published essays on a range of topics such as children’s rights, natural law theory, Marxism, Progressive education and free-market education.
 He has lectured around the country on education reform and his op-eds have appeared in scores of newspapers in the U.S. and abroad.
 His lectures on the political thought of John Adams have twice appeared on C-SPAN and he has been a guest on television programs hosted by John Stossell and Glenn Beck.